 Pedestrian and Bicycle Counts

 Data matters.
 When we know how many people are walking and bicycling, we are better prepared to provide facilities to support those activities.
-Working with the NC Center for Health and Wellness, volunteers from the Asheville Bicycle and Pedestrian Task Force, UNC Asheville, the Blue Ridge Bicycle Club, Asheville on Bikes, and other interested members of the community, we conduct pedestrian and bicycle user counts in Asheville each September.
+Working with volunteers from the Asheville Bicycle and Pedestrian Task Force, the Blue Ridge Bicycle Club, Asheville on Bikes, and other interested members of the community, we conduct pedestrian and bicycle user counts in Asheville each September.
 Pedestrians and bicyclists are tallied during two-hour periods, usually from 5 p.m. to 7 p.m. on a Tuesday, Wednesday or Thursday in mid-September.
-You can see the summary of the counts here.
+You can see the 2017 report here, which includes a listing of the counts since we began, and the report from the 2018 count here.

 Volunteers are the backbone of this effort, it will not happen unless we have volunteers.
 If you are interested in volunteering, the commitment is approximately three hours over two days.
-Training is required and no special skills are needed.
-Email firstname.lastname@example.org or email@example.com with questions or to sign up to help.
+Training is required, but no special skills are needed.
+Email email@example.com or firstname.lastname@example.org with questions or to sign up to help.

 Bicycle Locker Locations